Volume 12, Number 4 (April 2020)

 A third research article written by Timothy M. Dasinger, Laura L. Brown, and Ashton J. Sawyers (all from the University of Tennessee, Martin) was entitled "Examining Minority Youth Swimmers’ versus Non-Swimmers’ Perceptions of Swimming Involvement."
 This research study employing the Swimming Involvement Survey allowed the authors to gain insight into the perceptions about swimming between African-American youth who either did or did not regularly swim.
 The results have some interesting information that I believe you will find valuable to know.

-A fourth research article in this issue has a slightly different topic than many of our regular papers.
+A fourth research article has a slightly different topic than many of our regular water safety papers.
 Jody C. Gan, Julia Snegg, and William Harder, all from American University and all Masters swimmers, wrote "Swimming Pool Environment and Respiratory Health Issues Experienced by Masters Swimmers: Results from a Literature Review and Survey of United States Masters Swimming Clubs," after three of their non-smoking swim club members died from lung cancer.
 They surveyed other Masters Clubs around the country and reviewed the literature to determine whether they could discern any trends that might indicate whether otherwise-healthy Masters swimmers might be at risk due to environmental exposure from swimming in pools.
 You may find this an interesting read.

 The fifth research article in this issue, "Promising Practices for Boating Safety Initiatives that Target Indigenous Peoples in New Zealand, Australia, the United States of America, and Canada," was authored by Mitchell Crozier and Audrey R. Giles, both from the University of Ottawa in Canada.
 It is a fascinating article that examines boating safety practices from around the globe that are being promoted to reduce the drowning deaths among Indigenous peoples.
 It pulls together information from several other publications that have recently appeared in IJARE.
 You will want to read it.